Last updated on 2026-03-12

 Program Overview

 Humber’s Mechanical Engineering Technology advanced diploma program equips students with essential hands-on experience and foundational knowledge necessary for conceiving, designing, manufacturing, and operating engineering systems.
 Students engage in practical projects within state-of-the-art laboratories and design spaces, tackling real-world design and manufacturing challenges.
-The curriculum encompasses a variety of critical areas, including automation systems, computer-aided manufacturing, engineering design, and sustainability practices.
+The curriculum encompasses a variety of critical areas, including mechanical design, computer-aided manufacturing, engineering design, sustainability, and project management.
 This program builds upon the technical foundation established in the Mechanical Engineering Technician diploma, enhancing skills in detailed design and advanced manufacturing technologies.
-Notably, the program offers an optional co-op component, allowing students to integrate academic learning with industry experience, culminating in a capstone project that involves collaboration with industry partners to create a working prototype.
+An optional co-op component allows students to integrate academic learning with industry experience, culminating in a capstone project that involves collaboration with industry partners to create a working prototype and comprehensive design package.

 Program Structure

-The Mechanical Engineering Technology program spans 6 semesters, providing a comprehensive educational experience.
+The Mechanical Engineering Technology program is structured over a period of 6 semesters.
+This comprehensive program is designed to provide students with a robust educational experience that combines theoretical knowledge with practical application.
 Key features of the program structure include:

-This program is designed to prepare students for the evolving demands of the engineering field, ensuring they are well-equipped with both technical skills and practical experience.
+This program is designed to prepare students for a successful career in mechanical engineering technology, ensuring they are well-equipped with the necessary skills and knowledge to excel in the field.

 Featured Experiences

-The Mechanical Engineering Technology program offers several unique experiences that enhance learning and professional development:
+The Mechanical Engineering Technology program offers a variety of unique experiences that enhance the learning process:

 Career Options